pausabe/cpl-app/wiki.md

     5. Push the code changes into master
     6. Press 'Update Production Repository' from deploy website Admin tab
     7. Publish using the EAS updates using the correct --channel (it must be the one used to publish the current version).
-You could also use Deployment website using the last database
+You could also use Deployment website using the last database or the modified one

 - Store Updates (include Expo SDK changes)
     1. Download the latest database from Deploy website (make sure _tables_log registers amount is equal to current